meedan/checkdesk/README.md

 # Installation
 Checkdesk installation is similar to a [standard Drupal installation](https://drupal.org/documentation/install).
 When the Drupal installer runs, choose the *Checkdesk* installation profile.

-During installation, you will be prompted for a few 3rd party keys:
+During installation, you will be asked to configure a few Web services:

+* [Embedly](http://embed.ly/), a service that renders links into embeddable HTML components using oEmbed.
+Sign up for a free account and copy your account's **API Key** to the corresponding form field.
 * Twitter, to allow logging in through Twitter.
 To fill in:
   * Create a new Twitter application
   * Set the **Callback URL** is set to `http://<checkdesk.domain.name>/twitter/oauth`
   * Set the **Access level** to `Read-only`
   * Turn ON the option **Allow this application to be used to Sign in with Twitter**
+  * Once the application is saved, copy the **API key** and **API secret** to the corresponding form fields
 * Facebook, to allow logging in through Facebook.
 To fill in:
   * Create a new Facebook application
   * Add a **Website** Platform
   * Set the **Site URL** to `http://<checkdesk.domain.name>`
   * Turn ON **Advanced >> Client OAuth Login** and **Embedded browser OAuth Login**
-* [Embedly](http://embed.ly/), which is a web service that renders links into embeddable HTML components using oEmbed.
-Sign up for a free account and copy your account's key.
+  * Once the application is saved, copy the **App ID** and **App Secret** to the corresponding form fields

 # Project layout